palmerj3/jest-unique-reporter/README.md

 ## Deprecated

-jest-unique-reporter is not longer supported.
+jest-unique-reporter is no longer supported.
 Please use eslint-plugin-jest for a much better way to prevent duplicate test names (and many more common testing problems). https://github.com/jest-community/eslint-plugin-jest

 ## Installation